NathanHTC/UCSC120-Blasteroids/README.md

-This is a UCSC120 TEAM Project created by Paradox Girl and Nathan Chan
+This is a UCSC120 TEAM Project created by Shazer Rizzo and Nathan Chan

 Approx. Dev Time Line;